Fish & Chips Club Getting Started Guide

 First Login

-Navigate to the context path you defined in fish.xml :
+Navigate to the context path you defined in the context file (predict.xml, fish.xml) :

 http://localhost:8080/fish/

-It is important that you understand the mechanics of the login mechanism, so that you don't bookmark the wrong item.
-That is, you are not supposed to bookmark the login page.
+It's important that you understand the mechanics of the login mechanism, so that you don't bookmark the wrong item.
+That is, you're not supposed to bookmark the login page itself.
 It's natural to find this confusing.
-Rather, you are supposed to bookmark the home page (or any other page you are interested in).
-Then, if you are already logged in, you will not be bothered with a second, unnecessary login.
-But if you are not logged in, then the security-constraint defined in web.xml which protects that URL will be activated, and you will be asked for user name and password in the usual way.
+Rather, you're supposed to bookmark the home page (or some other page you are interested in).
+Then, when you navigate to that bookmark, and you're already logged in, then you won't be bothered with a second, unnecessary login.
+But, if you are not logged in, then a security-constraint defined in web.xml which protects that URL will be activated, and you will be asked to provide a user name and password in the usual way.

 This kind of behavior is defined by the servlet specification's form-based login mechanism.
 Once you understand this mechanism, you can see that attempting to bookmark the Login.jsp page itself does not make sense: after successful login, Tomcat would not know where you 'really' wanted to go.